Spring 2026 |

 |

-Adult-Gerontology Acute Care Nurse Practitioner I This course introduces Doctor of Nursing Practice (DNP) and Professional Certificate students in the AGACNP program to the foundational concepts in acute and critical care patient management.
+NGR 6210 This course introduces Doctor of Nursing Practice (DNP) and advanced practice Professional Graduate Certificate students in the AGACNP program to the foundational concepts in acute and critical care patient management.
 The course provides the foundation to provide advanced practice nursing care to critically ill individuals in acute care settings.
 Content includes Introduction to the AGACNP Role, Management of the Airway and Mechanical Ventilation, Cardiovascular & Hemodynamic Monitoring, Management of Invasive Lines, Management of Pleural Effusion, and Evaluation of Neurologic and Hematologic Diagnostics.
 WWW |